Monday, December 19, 2016

 on the right side of the Narcissus in preparation for the "big lift."

 We have been doing a lot of research on the 40 ft. long side sills, as to what goes into repairing the wood and replacing the steel channels.
-In his curatorial report on them, Ernie Eaton did a number of calculations to be certain it won’t collapse.
+In his curatorial report on them, Ernie Eaton did several calculations to be certain of no collapse.
 This week we started gathering the materials needed

 to support the car while much of its structural integrity is being removed.
 First were the five - five in. heavy structural steel tubes, which we located, thanks to the efforts of Charlie Publicover and Chuck Griffith’s running the Pettibone to bring them from out on the property, back into the Shop.